Last updated on January 9th, 2026 at 07:04 pm

 Cladding

 Stainless steel is a moderate heat conductor, so in light of this limitation, many pots and pans are clad, containing a bottom composed of multiple layers of metal.
-This is composed of a more conductive material, usually aluminum or copper, sandwiched in between layers of stainless steel.
+This cladding includes more conductive materials (usually aluminum or copper) sandwiched between layers of stainless steel.
 This core improves heat distribution without the downside of the reactivity that both copper and aluminum exhibit.
 Fully clad cookware means this layering is present throughout the entire pan, not just the bottom.

 The main drawbacks of clad cookware are its heavier weight and higher cost.